CAGD 170: Project 1

 The Result

-Eventually, we were able to create a tangible product to give other groups to playtest, in return, we received critiques which in response we addressed, fixed, and, polished to create an unblemished rule sheet that clearly explains and displays “Ten Piles Solitare” in a way that we are proud to present.
+Eventually, we were able to create a tangible product to give to other groups to playtest.
+In return, we received critiques, which in response we addressed, fixed, and polished to create an unblemished rule sheet that clearly explains and displays “Ten Piles Solitaire” in a way that we are proud to present.

 The End Of A Session